Cloud8/Metablock/Readme.md

   The goal is to have a cronnable tool to drive a Jena/RDF based bibliographic metadata hub with VuFind as a discovery frontend.

-  Shanghai is under development and not feature complete.

-### Compile

-  Only Java 7 and upwards...

 ### Collaboration

   We're *open to pull requests*!
-If you'd like to collaborate, offer feedback, know better english or best of all - better code, feel free to do so.
-  Please use the issues section on this github repository.
+If you'd like to collaborate, offer feedback, know better english or best of all - better code, feel free to make use of the issues section on this github repository.

 ____________________________________________________________________________